We could bite the hook on the political debates about Syria right now if we really can’t help ourselves.

-You could focus on those things.
+We could focus on those things.
 Maybe you should for a bit.
-After all, you’re not wrong.
+After all, we’re not wrong.
 Neither side is.
-And it feels good to be right.
-So go ahead.
-Get it out of your system.

 What end do we seek in the Syrian Civil War?